-‘Buddy Up!’ is an exciting peacebuilding programme that has been running between schools in Belfast for more than a decade.
+‘Buddy Up!’ is an exciting peacebuilding programme that has been delivered with school partnerships in Belfast for more than a decade.

 ‘Buddy Up!’ is an intergenerational peacebuilding approach that seeks to engage the whole school community and build meaningful relationships across segregated communities.